-- In the VCA candidate list, select your OPO from the yellow drop down box to initiate the first level of sorting of candidates based on the VCA allocation algorithm. - Enter the Donor ID obtained from DonorNet for each of the VCA organs from the donor.
-Record the offer acceptance status for every candidate on the waiting list through the acceptor. - For any VCA candidates who are bypassed, record the bypass reason. - o For any VCA candidates who refuse, record the refusal reason. - If multiple VCA grafts are recovered from a single donor, complete a separate VCA candidate list for each graft.
-This includes a candidate who requires multiple grafts, i.e.: right and left upper limbs, or unilateral upper limb and face. - After allocation of the VCA graft is complete, send the VCA candidate list with bypass and refusal reasons given through the VCA recipient to the OPTN via secure email (VCA@unos.org). - Please use your institution's secure email client or reply using the Cisco client appearing in a secure email already received from VCA@unos.org. - After the recovery: - For a VCA donor who also donated non-VCA organ(s), complete the DDR as you normally would. - For a VCA only donor, select "No" for the "Referral Only" question on the disposition page in DonorNet.
+- 1. In the VCA candidate list, select your OPO from the yellow drop down box to initiate the first level of sorting of candidates based on the VCA allocation algorithm. - Enter the Donor ID obtained from DonorNet for each of the VCA organs from the donor.
+Record the offer acceptance status for every candidate on the waiting list through the acceptor. - a.
+For any VCA candidates who are bypassed, record the bypass reason. - b.
+For any VCA candidates who refuse, record the refusal reason. - 3.
+If multiple VCA grafts are recovered from a single donor, complete a separate VCA candidate list for each graft.
+This includes a candidate who requires multiple grafts, i.e.: right and left upper limbs, or unilateral upper limb and face. - 4.
+After allocation of the VCA graft is complete, send the VCA candidate list with bypass and refusal reasons through the VCA recipient to the OPTN via secure email (VCA@unos.org). - a.
+Use your institution's secure email client or reply using the Cisco client appearing in a secure email already received from VCA@unos.org. - 5.
+After the recovery: - a.
+For a VCA donor who also donated non-VCA organ(s), complete the Deceased Donor Registration form (DDR) as you normally would. - b.
+For a VCA only donor, select "No" for the "Referral Only" question on the disposition page in DonorNet.
 Then select the appropriate disposition for each organ type that follows.
 Then complete the DDR that is generated.
-Note that some fields will not populate on the DDR since only VCA organs were recovered. - For any VCA donor, email the OPTN at VCA@unos.org and ask them to insert the following comment on the DDR record: "VCA donor: [organ type]"
+Note that some fields will not populate on the DDR since only VCA organs were recovered. - 6.
+For any VCA donor, email the OPTN at VCA@unos.org and ask to insert the following comment on the DDR record: "VCA donor: [organ type]"